 “Rawi Hage is as clear-eyed and fearless a writer as this country has known.
 Book after book he descends into the darkness, returning with a story we require.” — 2019 Jury Citation, Writers’ Trust Engel Findley Award

-Liz Howard, whose poems were described as being “filled with energy and magic” and “scintillating” by the jury of the Griffin Poetry Prize, has been appointed the Shaftesbury Creative Writer-in-Residence at Victoria College for 2022-2023.
-She will play a key role in teaching, mentoring and inspiring students in the Creative Expression and Society program and the Norman Jewison Stream of the Vic One program, and help to foster creative citizenship among the Victoria College community.
+Victoria University in the University of Toronto is pleased to announce that multi-award winning writer Rawi Hage has been appointed the Shaftesbury Creative Writer-in-Residence at Victoria College for 2023-2024.
+He will play a key role in mentoring and inspiring students in the Creative Expression and Society program and the Norman Jewison Stream of the Vic One program, and in fostering creative citizenship among the wider Vic U community.

-Ms. Howard is the second poet to hold the prestigious Shaftesbury Creative Writer-in-Residence role.
-Thanks to a generous gift by Shaftesbury, a Toronto-based entertainment company founded by Vic alumna Christina Jennings, C.M.
-(VIC 7T4), the inaugural Shaftesbury Creative Writer-in-Residence was launched with poet Canisia Lubrin in 2021-22 and Liz Howard in 2022-23.
+Hage is the third person to hold the prestigious Shaftesbury Creative Writer-in-Residence role.
+Thanks to a generous gift made to Victoria College by Shaftesbury, a Toronto-based entertainment company founded by Vic alumna Christina Jennings, C.M., the Shaftesbury Creative Writer-in-Residence was previously held by acclaimed poets Canisia Lubrin in 2021-22 and Liz Howard in 2022-23.